Propane Case Studies

 PROPANE AUTOGAS PLEASES ALL PARTIES

 While the cost analysis was a strong selling point, Humble said that Sandy Springs’ city council was equally motivated by the opportunity for the police department to become a leader in the community and creating a sustainable future.
-The community has an established history in preservation of natural resources, and the city works conscientiously in pursuing environmentally sound initiatives.
+The community has an established history in the preservation of natural resources, and the city works conscientiously in pursuing environmentally sound initiatives.

 Sandy Springs Police Department Sandy Springs, Georgia